VadymSachenko/TechWriteIt/docs/docusaurus/getting-started/install-docusaurus.md

 ## Create a new Docusaurus project

-On you PC, create a destination folder where you want to keep your Docusaurus project and run the following command:
+On your PC, create a destination folder where you want to keep your Docusaurus project and run the following command:

 ```bash
 npx create-docusaurus@latest REPOSITORY_NAME classic